 Besides the credit card bonuses, another meaningful way to rack up Hilton Honors points is by maximizing promotions on paid stays, which are frequently more generous than the promotions put on by other hotel chains.

-Ricky used this strategy during his trip to New Zealand last year.
+Ricky used this strategy during his trip to New Zealand in late 2019.
 While he could’ve redeemed points to stay at the Hilton Queenstown and the Chateau on the Park Christchurch at a half-decent value, he chose to pay cash instead and rack up points aggressively.

 Overall, I think it’s wise to gear your Hilton strategy towards larger aspirational redemptions with a long-term outlook, such as a fancy Conrad or Waldorf Astoria resort stay, where the value is much more apparent compared to the cash price.